By Admin / September 14, 2021

 Malabunga is particularly passionate on this issue.

-Of course, he acknowledges that it will be a learning experience.
+Of course, he acknowledges that it’ll be a learning experience.
 “Fear will hinder you at some point.
-You will crash, but at the least crash your drone safely.
+You’ll crash, but at the least crash your drone safely.
 Know your surroundings and avoid flying in crowded areas.
 If possible, start flying in a gym or in an enclosed safe area.
 Fly as much as you can.”

 Idea-Shop-Drone-Competition2-0521

-The Pitsco Drone Arena is an affordable way to ensure flight safety for your program.
+The Pitsco drone arenas are an affordable way to ensure flight safety for your program.
 It offers complete visibility and room for an obstacle course!
 The arena can be purchased together with the Drone Flight Guide Curriculum and Field Elements Kit, a fabulous all-around package for getting started in drones education at the middle school or high school level.
 Learn more about our drone curriculum offerings and FAA Part 107 preparation courses here.

-As we head into Drone Safety Awareness Week (September 13-19), we want to ensure we are doing our best to bring awareness to the safety precautions needed when bringing drones into a classroom.
+During Drone Safety Awareness Week, we want to ensure we’re doing our best to bring awareness to the safety precautions needed when bringing drones into a classroom.
 Our Commercial Drone Use Checklist was compiled to help school districts implement a drone program that will promote safe operations, limited liability, and procedures for understanding the uses and laws of drones.

 3. Connect with drone enthusiasts